mineshsapkota/product-api/README.md

 ## Use ingestion service to post data to non-sap system

 Use the spring boot based [ingestion service](https://github.com/mineshsapkota/assignment-ingestion) to post data to non-sap system.

+## Other Approaches analyzed

+I also analyzed on the Cloud Data Integration(CDI) approach of just using the CDS annotation `@Analytics.dataExtraction.enabled : true`.

+But this approach is not as per the requirement because there was a requirement to use Event Mesh and CPI.